AdamOrmondroyd/rename/README.md

 - `rename_picture` will use the picture data to create the new name, use this at the end of the year on camera roll.
 Acts on `.jpg`, `.jpeg`, `.png`, `.gif`, `.tiff`, and `.webp`.
-- `rename_screenshot` renames macOS screenshots on the desktop, using their existing name.
+- `rename_screenshots` renames macOS screenshots on the desktop, using their existing name.
 Acts on all files beginning "Screenshot".